 • You don't need to have high blood pressure to be concerned with how much salt goes into your food.
 Salt brings out the flavor of other foods, it's a flavor enhancing seasoning!
 That being said, too much of a good thing is, well, too much!
 For frosting specifically, I want a sweet, perfectly flavored topping to go with what I'm spreading it on.
 I like to control that by adding my own salt, or not!

-• Can you use salted butter in this cream cheese frosting?
+• Can you use salted butter in this frosting?
 Well, absolutely.
 Skip the pinch of salt, you won't need it.
-And know that it will just be a tad bit more salty than the originally tested recipe.
+And know that it will just be a tad bit saltier than the originally tested recipe.

 – Use a stand mixer or a hand mixer to make simple cream cheese frosting.